Western Asset Investment Grade Income Fund Inc. Plans Monthly Dividend of $0.05 (NYSE:PAI)

-Western Asset Investment Grade Income Fund Inc. (NYSE:PAI – Get Rating) declared a monthly dividend on Wednesday, May 18th, Wall Street Journal reports.
-Stockholders of record on Friday, July 22nd will be paid a dividend of 0.0465 per share by the financial services provider on Monday, August 1st.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 4.46%.
-The ex-dividend date of this dividend is Thursday, July 21st.
+Western Asset Investment Grade Income Fund Inc. (NYSE:PAI – Get Rating) declared a monthly dividend on Thursday, May 19th, Wall Street Journal reports.
+Shareholders of record on Friday, September 23rd will be paid a dividend of 0.0465 per share by the financial services provider on Monday, October 3rd.
+This represents a $0.56 dividend on an annualized basis and a yield of 4.51%.
+The ex-dividend date of this dividend is Thursday, September 22nd.

 Western Asset Income Fund is a closed-ended fixed income mutual fund launched and managed by Western Asset Management Company.
 It is co-managed by Western Asset Management Company Limited.
 The fund invests in the fixed income markets of the United States.
 It primarily invests in investment grade debt, including government securities, bank debt, commercial paper, and cash or cash equivalents.